-If you downloaded demo version of one of our Framework you have to unpack it first.
-We use standard ZIP archive for this so it can be unpacked with using Windows Explorer.
-Once you get the Framework's executable installer file (EXE file) simple run it and follow the installer's instructions.
+If you downloaded a demo EXE or registered version of the Wireless Communication Library framework, you have to unpack it first.
+We use a standard ZIP archive for this so it can be unpacked by standard Windows Explorer.
+Once you get the framework's executable installer file (EXE file), simply run it and follow the installation instructions.

 Unpack Executable Installer

-However there can be a situation when you can not (or do not want) to use executable installer by any reason.
-And you need to install registered version of the Framework which is shipped as executable installer only.
-In this canse you also can unpack the installer and get Frameworks files.
-We use Inno Setup for installers so to unpack it you need to use Inno Unpacker.
+However, there can be a situation when you can not (or do not want) to use an executable installer for any reason.
+And you need to install the registered version of the framework, which is redistributed as an executable installer only.
+In this case you can unpack the installer and get the framework's files.
+The executable installer is built using Inno Setup, so to unpack it, simply use Inno Unpacker.

-To unpack Framework executable installer with Inno Unpacker use one of the command below:
+To unpack the framework executable installer with Inno Unpacker, use one of the commands below:

-where: framework_installer_name is the executable installer name; PWD - password for the registered framework.
-Do not use "-p" parameter (password) when unpack Framework's demo version.
+where framework_installer_name is the executable installer name; PWD is the password for the registered framework.

-When command has been completed you will find a folder named as "{app}" and all the Framework's files inside this folder.
-If you unpacked 7ZIP archived Framework you simple get Framework's files.
-After that refer to Installing Framework from 7ZIP Archive part.
+When the command completes, you will find a folder named as "{app}" and all the framework's files inside this folder.
+If you unpacked the 7Zip-archived framework, you simply get the framework's files.
+After that, refer to the Installing Framework from 7Zip Archive part.

-If you already have any previous installation fo the Framework or you already have any other our Framework copy just unpakced files into the same folder where previous version or other Framework is located with overriding existing files.
+If you already have any previous installation of the framework or you already have any other copy of our framework, just copy the unpacked files into the same folder where the previous version or other framework is located with overriding existing files.

-At this step you have the Framework ready for installation into your IDE.
-Framework package contains the following directories:
+At this step you have the framework ready for installation into your IDE.
+The framework package contains the following directories:

-Lib - the Framework's binaries.
-May contains different files and directories depending on Framework's Edition (.NET, C++, VCL);
+• Lib - the framework's binaries.
+May contains different files and directories depending on the framework's edition (.NET, C++, VCL);

 Any .NET Edition does not require any additional installation steps.
-You can simple open demo projects (solutions) and start using it.
-To use the .NET Edition in your application you need to reference the framework's DLL files located in the Lib folder of the Framework package.
+You can simply open sample projects (solutions) and start using them.
+To use the .NET Edition in your application, you need to reference the framework's DLL files located in the Lib folder of the framework package.

-Any C++ Edition does not require any additional installation steps.
-You can simple open demo projects (solutions) and start using it.
-To use the C++ Edition in your application you need to add Framework's libraries into your project.
-You can use #pragma directive or your IDE linker options to provide required Framework's libraries.
-The Framework's libraries files are located in the Lib folder (sorted by the Visual Studio versions).
-The Framework's header files are located in the Source folder.
+Any C++ edition does not require any additional installation steps.
+You can simply open sample projects (solutions) and start using them.
+To use the C++ Edition in your application, you need to add the framework's libraries into your project.
+You can use the #pragma directive or your IDE linker options to provide the required framework's libraries.
+The framework's library files are located in the Lib folder (sorted by the Visual Studio versions).
+The framework's header files are located in the Source folder.

-By default all C++ Editions are built as static libraries with /MT option.
-If you need other build configuration please contact us and we try (if possible) to provide a libraries with required build options for testing purpose.
-In this case we also recommend to purchase Framework with source code so you can change its build configuration as you needs.
+By default, all C++ editions are built as static libraries with the /MT option.
+If you need other build configurations, please contact us, and we will try (if possible) to provide libraries with required build options for testing purposes.
+In this case we also recommend purchasing the framework version with source code so you can change its build configuration as you need.

-Installing the VCL Edition requires some additional steps.
-First thing you have to do is copy some BPLs.
+Installing the VCL edition requires some additional steps.
+The first thing you have to do is copy some BPL files.
 Open the Lib folder.
-You can see tree or two folders there: Common, Communication (is not included with Timeline and WiFi Frameworks) and your framework folder (if you use Bluetooth Framework the folder name is Bluetooth, for WiFi Framework it is WiFi).
+You can see a tree or two folders there: Common, Communication (not included with the Timeline and the WiFi frameworks), and your framework folder (if you use the Bluetooth Framework, the folder name is Bluetooth; for the WiFi framework it is WiFi).

 Copy files

-Start from Common folder.
-Open it and find folder that is corresponding to your Delphi (RAD Studio) version.
-If you use any Delphi (RAD Studio) below XE (RAD Studio XE) then simple copy wclCommon.bpl into your RAD's Bin folder (it is usually located in c:\Program Files(x86)\{studio_dir}\Bin).
-For example, for RAD Studio XE the full path is c:\Program Files (x86)\Embarcadero\RAD Studio\8.0\bin.
-For RAD Studios starting from XE2 you will find 2 folders: Win32 and Win64.
-Copy wclCommon.bpl from Win32 folder to your Studio's Bin folder and copy wclCommon.bpl from Win64 folder to your Studio's Bin64 folder.
+Start from the Common folder.
+Open it and find the folder that corresponds to your Delphi (RAD Studio) version.
+If you use any Delphi (RAD Studio) below XE (RAD Studio XE), then simply copy wclCommon.bpl into your RAD's Bin folder (it is usually located in c:\Program Files(x86)\{studio_dir}\Bin).
+For example, for RAD Studio XE, the full path is c:\Program Files (x86)\Embarcadero\RAD Studio\8.0\bin.
+For RAD Studios starting from XE2, you will find 2 folders: Win32 and Win64.
+Copy wclCommon.bpl from the Win32 folder to your Studio's Bin folder and copy wclCommon.bpl from the Win64 folder to your Studio's Bin64 folder.

-Do the same for Communication folder (the package name is wclCommunication.bpl) and for your Frameworkr's foder (Bluetooth: wclBluetoothFramewoprkR.bpl, IrDA: wclIrDAFrameworkR.bpl, Serial: wclSerialFrameworkR.bpl, Timeline: wclTimelineFramework.bpl and WiFi: wclWiFiFramework.bpl).
+Do the same for the Communication folder (the package name is wclCommunication.bpl) and for your framework's folder (Bluetooth: wclBluetoothFramewoprkR.bpl, IrDA: wclIrDAFrameworkR.bpl, Serial: wclSerialFrameworkR.bpl, Timeline: wclTimelineFramework.bpl, and WiFi: wclWiFiFramework.bpl).

 Install components

-Now you need to install Framework's design time package (components).
+Now you need to install the framework's design time package (components).

-• If you are installing Framework on RAD Studio XE or below the design time package is located in {app_folder}\Lib\_framework_name_\_ide_ver_ directory.
+• If you are installing a framework on RAD Studio XE or below, the design-time package is located in the {app_folder}\Lib\_framework_name_\_ide_ver_ directory.

-• If you are installing Framework on RAD Studio XE2 or above the design time package is located in {app_folder}\Lib\_framework_name_\_ide_ver_\Win32 directory.
+• If you are installing Framework on RAD Studio XE2 or above, the design time package is located in the {app_folder}\Lib\_framework_name_\_ide_ver_\Win32 directory.

-Where {app_folder} is the folder where you unpacked the Framework's package, _framework_name_ is the Framework name (Bluetooth for Bluetooth Framework, IrDA for IrDA Framework and Serial for Serial Framework) and _ide_ver_ is your IDE version as described above.
+Where {app_folder} is the folder where you unpacked the framework's package, _framework_name_ is the framework name (Bluetooth for the Bluetooth Framework, IrDA for the IrDA Framework, Serial for the Serial Framework, Timeline for the Timeline Framework, and WiFi for the WiFi Framework), and _ide_ver_ is your IDE version as described above.

 The design time package name is: